 N.O.: From my point of view, too.
 Before, I had thought a lot about London, about how much I like the city, how I would like to live there.
 But I never associated myself with that troupe, which has its own, clearly expressed characteristic, its own style.
 I didn’t think of experimenting with that repertoire.
 I thought that I would never dance English ballets, that they don’t suit me!

 But two years ago Kevin O'Hara, the director of the Royal Ballet, invited me to dance Swan Lake.
 I agreed and spent almost two months with the troupe rehearsing the ballet.
 At that time we were also working on a piece with Wayne McGregor, who suggested that Edward Watson and I dance in a concert in honor of the Queen's diamond wedding anniversary.
 Thus it happened that for some time I was part of the group.
 It was really good, I felt comfortable there.
 I felt that they were interested in me, that I was able to dance McGregor's piece and that Swan Lake came out really well.
-And right after the performances McGregor invited me to work with them.
+And right after the

 At that moment I had been accustomed to leading a rather free lifestyle, which is unusual for a ballerina: traveling throughout the world, receiving temporary contracts, not having a permanent home.
 But as a woman, as a person, I started feeling that it was all tiring me out.
 But I didn't know how to stop, how to find the lifestyle that would combine creativity with a permanent home.
 Kevin's invitation came at the right moment and I understood that it was a rare chance, that I needed to try it.
 So I agreed, almost immediately.

 RBTH: How would you characterize the style that you devoted this season to mastering?
 How difficult was it for you?